Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Empirical Evaluations

 The results in \cref{subfig:recovery_depolarizing} on symmetric depolarizing noise demonstrate that a lower distinguishability loss of the encoding correlates with a lower fidelity loss, i.e.\ a higher fidelity after recovery.
 The results on the untrained \gls{varqec} encoding and the one converged to a local optimum are below or just at the unencoded baseline, which further underlines the importance of the training procedure.
-We highlight that the optimal [[$5,1$]] \gls{varqec} code achieves, up to numerical accuracy, an identical fidelity of $1-0.053 = 0.947$ as the [[$5,1,3$]] perfect code, which underlines the potential code distance of $d=3$ of this code (see \cref{subapp:dloss_code_distance}) and the interpretation as practically exact error correction.
-The [[$5,1$]] QVECTOR code is not successful in improving the fidelity beyond the unencoded baseline of $1-0.067 = 0.933$.
+We highlight that the optimal $((5,2))$ \gls{varqec} code achieves, up to numerical accuracy, an identical fidelity of $1-0.053 = 0.947$ as the $[[5,1,3]]$ perfect code, which underlines the potential code distance of $d=3$ of this code and the interpretation as practically exact error correction.
+The $((5,2))$ QVECTOR code is not successful in improving the fidelity beyond the unencoded baseline of $1-0.067 = 0.933$.
 We can observe qualitatively similar results on the asymmetric depolarizing noise channel in \cref{subfig:recovery_asym_depolarizing}.
-Moreover, here the [[$5,1$]] \gls{varqec} code guarantees a worst-case fidelity of $1 - 0.047 = 0.953$, which significantly improves upon the [[$5,1,3$]] \gls{qec} code with a fidelity of only $1 - 0.070 = 0.930$.
+Moreover, here the $((5,2))$ \gls{varqec} code guarantees a worst-case fidelity of $1 - 0.047 = 0.953$, which significantly improves upon the $[[5,1,3]]$ \gls{qec} code with a fidelity of only $1 - 0.070 = 0.930$.
 Again, the QVECTOR approach is not able to improve the fidelity beyond the unencoded baseline.

 Regarding the QVECTOR results, we want to note that we employed the same ansätze as for the best \gls{varqec} codes.
 Consequently, the underlying models in principle are guaranteed to be expressive enough to also produce the same competitive results.
 However, for the considered setups, the end-to-end training procedure based purely on the fidelity loss is unable to produce sophisticated codes.
 The results in \cref{tab:recovery_dloss} indicate that this is mostly because the resulting encoding operations do not sufficiently protect the state information before application of the noise channel.
-This is also substantiated by experiments on additional noise channels in \cref{subapp:additional_noise}.
 This does not contradict the results from the original QVECTOR work~\cite{johnson2017qvector}, as we consider more complex and stronger noise channels and employ ansätze with significantly fewer parameters.

 In summary, our empirical evaluations demonstrate that \gls{varqec} codes, trained using the distinguishability loss, outperform traditional \gls{qec} codes in various noise scenarios.
 The codes offer stable performance across multiple noise models and are furthermore fault-resilient, assuming a sufficiently large physical operation fidelity.